junxit/us-congress-bills-109/metadata.md

 - 2005-03-02 — Introduced in House
 - 2005-03-02 — Referred to the House Committee on the Judiciary.
 - 2005-03-02 — Referred to the Subcommittee on Courts, the Internet, and Intellectual Property.
+- 2005-03-03 — Forwarded by Subcommittee to Full Committee by Voice Vote.
+- 2005-03-03 — Subcommittee Consideration and Mark-up Session Held.
+- 2005-03-09 — Committee Consideration and Mark-up Session Held.
+- 2005-03-09 — Ordered to be Reported by Voice Vote.
+- 2005-05-10 — Placed on the Union Calendar, Calendar No. 36.
+- 2005-05-10 — Reported by the Committee on Judiciary.
+H. Rept.
+109-75.
+- 2005-05-10 — Reported by the Committee on Judiciary.
+H. Rept.
+109-75.